RWS-CFNS/cap-dab-server/README.md

 - [ ] GUI config - Subchannels
 - [ ] GUI config - Stream
 - [ ] GUI config - DAB modulator
+- [ ] GUI config - Packet address
 - [x] Settings - CAP identity
 - [ ] Logging - Add stream logs to GUI
 - [x] Option to use ODR-DabMod config file instead of fifo output
 - [ ] Option to restart threads that have quit
 - [x] Use ZeroMQ ipc instead of telnet for communication with odr-dabmux
-- [ ] Allow user to select which announcement to use for CAP messages
+- [x] Allow user to select which announcement to use for CAP messages
 - [ ] Implement more of the CAP spec (message updates, ...)
 - [ ] Split admin interface from server component